Wild Alaska Salmon at Tony’s

 Nearly 300 miles long, the Copper River is one of the largest in Alaska, flowing up to 380,000 cubic feet per second and dumping 65 million tons of silt annually into the Copper River Delta, the largest contiguous wetland on the Pacific coast.
 I was lucky enough to fish with Dennis a couple season’s ago – it’s a heck of a hard way to make a living, but Dennis does it right!
 Checkout the short video and see our salmon at the source!

-Note: While Dennis is our favorite source for salmon, he’s not our only source, the season is long across and there are many inlets where salmon is fished in Alaska, so we work with other fishermen and brokers to constantly have wild salmon available at Tony’s Markets.
+Note: While Dennis is our favorite source for salmon, he’s not our only source if you visit this site and read up on it, as the season is long across and there are many inlets where salmon is fished in Alaska, so we work with other fishermen and brokers to constantly have wild salmon available at Tony’s Markets.
 Buon Appetito – Salute!

 Comments are closed.